-A number of recent studies have suggested an important role for stratospheric dynamics in intraseasonal, interannual and longer-term variations of extratropical surface circulation and climate [Perlwitz and Graf, 1995; Thompson and Wallace, 1998; Baldwin and Dunkerton, 1999].
-A particular focus has been on the role of the stratosphere in the variations of the Arctic Oscillation (AO).
-The AO is manifested primarily as a modulation of the zonal-mean pressure gradient and corresponding circumpolar zonal flows.
-In addition, the AO has a signature in the Atlantic region that is very similar to that of the familiar North Atlantic Oscillation [Hurrell, 1995; Hurrell and van Loon, 1997].
+pressure gradient and corresponding circumpolar zonal flows.
+In addition, the AO has a signature in the Atlantic region that is very similar to that of the familiar North Atlantic oscillation [Hurrell, 1995; Hurrell and van Loon, 1997].
 A positive AO index corresponds to intensified westerly flow, particularly over the North Atlantic sector, and at the surface this leads to a characteristic warming over northern Eurasia and western/central/southeastern North America and cooling in Middle East and in northeastern North America.
-Baldwin and Dunkerton [2001] observed that in winter variations in the AO at the surface tend to be preceded by variations in the vortex strength in the stratosphere; an anomalously strong stratospheric vortex is typically followed by an anomalously positive AO index at the surface and vice versa.
+Baldwin and Dunkerton [1999] observed that in winter, variations in the AO at the surface tend to be preceded by variations in the vortex strength in the stratosphere; an anomalously strong stratospheric vortex is typically followed by an anomalously positive AO index at the surface.
 This may be a consequence of downward dynamical influence modulated by large-scale planetary wave propagation.
 If this is true, then long-term changes in aspects of stratospheric climate forcing (e.g., trends in stratospheric ozone or greenhouse gases) could lead to long-term changes in surface circulation.
-This is one possible interpretation of the long-term increasing trend in the AO index that has been observed in recent decades [Labitzke and van Loon, 1995; Hurrell and van Loon, 1997; Fyfe et al., 1999; Graf et al., 1998; Thompson and Wallace, 2000b; Shindell et al., 2001; Hoerling et al., 2001].
+This is one possible interpretation of the long-term increasing trend in the AO index that has been observed in recent decades [Labitzke and van Loon, 1995; Hurrell and van Loon, 1997; Fyfe et al., 1999; Graf et al., 1998; Thompson and Wallace, 2000; Shindell et al., 2001; Hoerling et al., 2001].

-The radiative perturbations that occur after large explosive volcanic eruptions provide a shorter term natural experiment to study the possible stratospheric influence on tropospheric circulation.
+- [3] The radiative perturbations that occur after large explosive volcanic eruptions provide a shorter-term natural experiment to study the possible stratospheric influence on tropospheric circulation.
 Interestingly, such eruptions have been observed to be followed in the next two winters by an anomalously positive AO index [Groisman, 1992; Robock and Mao, 1992, 1995].
 Following large volcanic eruptions, the radiative perturbation from stratospheric aerosols exerts a strong influence on the climate system.
-Volcanic aerosols cool the Earth's surface because of reflection of solar radiation and heat the lower stratosphere because of absorption of thermal IR and solar near-IR radiation [Stenchikov et al., 1998].
-The mechanism of AO response involves strengthening of the polar night jet, changing planetary wave propagation from the troposphere into the lower stratosphere, as well as a northward shifting of the tropospheric jet and storm tracks [Kodera and Kuroda, 2000a,b; Robinson, 2000; Shindell et al., 2001; Kirchner et al, 1999; Polvani and Kushner, 2002; Stenchikov et al., 2002; Eichelberger and Holton, 2002; Black, 2002; Limpasuvan and Hartmann, 1999; Lorentz and Hartmann, 2003].

-Here we study the stratosphere-troposphere interaction forced by the explosive volcanic eruption of the Mt.
-Pinatubo on June 15, 1991 [McCormick and Veiga, 1992; Bluth et al., 1992; Dutton and Christy, 1992; Minnis et al., 1993; Labitzke, 1994; Randel et al., 1995; Angell, 1997b; Andersen et al., 2001].
-Radiative forcing caused by Pinatubo aerosols [Kinne et al., 1992; Minnis et al., 1993; Stenchikov et al., 1998; Andersen et al., 2001] resulted in an increase of temperature in the tropical lower stratosphere by about 2-3 K [Labitzke, 1994; Randel et al., 1995; Angell, 1997b] and a global surface temperature decrease of 0.5 K [Robock and Mao, 1992, 1995; Kirchner et al., 1999; Hansen et al., 1996, 1999; Kelly et al., 1996; Kelly and Jones, 1999].
-The ozone depletion that results from the presence of the stratospheric aerosols also perturbs the radiation [Turco et al., 1993; Schoeberl et al., 1993; Kinnison et al., 1994; Randel et al., 1995; Rosenfield et al., 1997; Solomon, 1999; Stenchikov et al., 2002; Rozanov et al., 2002].
+Volcanic aerosols cool Earth's surface because of reflection of solar radiation and heat the lower stratosphere because of absorption of thermal IR and solar near-IR radiation [Stenchikov et al., 1998].
+The mechanism of AO response involves strengthening of the polar night jet, changing planetary wave propagation from the troposphere into the lower stratosphere, as well as a northward shifting of the tropospheric jet and storm tracks [Kodera and Kuroda, 2000a, 2000b; Robinson, 2000; Shindell et al., 2001; Kirchner et al., 1999; Polvani and Kushner, 2002; Stenchikov et al., 2002; Eichelberger and Holton, 2002; Black, 2002; Limpasuvan and Hartmann, 1999; Lorenz and Hartmann, 2003]. - [4] Here we study the stratosphere-troposphere interaction forced by the explosive volcanic eruption of the Mt.
+Pinatubo on 15 June 1991 [McCormick and Veiga, 1992; Bluth et al., 1992; Dutton and Christy, 1992; Minnis et al., 1993; Labitzke, 1994; Randel et al., 1995; Angell, 1997; Andersen et al., 2001].
+Radiative forcing caused by Pinatubo aerosols [Kinne et al., 1992; Minnis et al., 1993; Stenchikov et al., 1998; Andersen et al., 2001] resulted in an increase of temperature in the tropical lower stratosphere by about 2-3 K [Labitzke, 1994; Randel et al., 1995; Angell, 1997] and a global surface temperature decrease of 0.5 K [Robock and Mao, 1992, 1995; Kirchner et al., 1999; Hansen et al., 1996, 1999; Kelly et al., 1996; Kelly and Jones, 1999].
+The ozone depletion that results from the presence of the stratospheric aerosols also perturbs the radiation [Turco et al., 1993; Schoeberl et al., 1993;